 The 'EU-BASE' scenario started from the assumption that the French nuclear fleet will follow either the published forecast of the French producer (when available) or will be similar to the observed past 10 year average availability over the year.
 Indeed, the model used by Elia is fed with historical availability data that allows to draw the unavailability in a probabilistic manner, to fall within the historical observed range while keeping the historical average the same.
 Such an assumption was also taken in the MAF2020 report, although in that study, only one planned availability profile is used.
-Such deterministic approach has the drawback to underestimate situations have proven that the number of planned unavailabilities generally do not match the actual number of unavailabilities.
+Such deterministic approach has the drawback to underestimate situations where one or more nuclear units would be unavailable at the same time.